Goddrew/shapeshift/README.md

 <!-- FUTURE -->
 ## Future
 This project can be extended in many directions.
 One potential direction invovles exploring image estimation in 3D space as an alternative method to the current one.
-Another potential direction invovles imporoving the image estimation accuracy by incorporating a broader range of shapes and classes of hill climbing algorithm.
+Another potential direction invovles improving the image estimation accuracy by incorporating a broader range of shapes and classes of hill climbing algorithm.

 [pillow-url]: https://pillow.readthedocs.io/en/stable/
 [pillow-icon]: https://img.shields.io/badge/Pillow-pink